-In 2002, the Company entered into a license agreement with the Department of Veterans Affairs (the "VA"), under which the Company was granted an exclusive, worldwide license under specified patents to make, use, sell and import certain technology used in the Company's products and a non-exclusive, worldwide license to make, use, sell and import solutions for use in or with those products.
+In 2002, the Company entered into a license agreement with the Department of Veterans Affairs (the "VA"), under which the Company was granted an exclusive, worldwide license under specified patents to make, use, sell and import certain technology used in the Company's products and a nonexclusive, worldwide license to make, use, sell and import solutions for use in or with those products.
 The rights under the license agreement continue until the expiration of the last to expire of the licensed patents.
 The majority of the licensed U.S. patents expired in 2017, and the foreign patents expired in September 2018.
 However, the Company has requested a patent term extension for one U.S. patent covered by the VA license agreement, U.S. Patent No. 6100082.
-The Company has been granted an interim patent term extension for this patent until September 23, 2021.
+The Company has been granted an interim patent term extension for this patent until November 6, 2021.
 The Company has not received final approval of the patent extension beyond the interim patent term extension already granted.
 The maximum extension requested would be through May 2022; however, the length of the patent term extension will be determined by the United States Patent and Trademark Office ("USPTO") based on input from the FDA.
 On February 8, 2021, the FDA provided to the USPTO a determined regulatory review period for the OCS Lung.
 Under the FDA's analysis, the patent term extension of the '082 patent would be until November 6, 2021.
+The Company has not yet received communication from the USPTO, but expects that the USPTO's determination of patent term extension for the '082 patent will maintain the November 6, 2021 expiration date.
+The final determination of the length of the patent extension is not expected to impact the Company's financial results.
 The license includes the right to grant sublicenses, subject to approval by the VA and other restrictions, and is subject to the U.S. government's right to practice the licensed patents on its own behalf without payment of a royalty and obligation to grant certain sublicenses as necessary to fulfill public health, welfare and safety needs.
 The license agreement also requires the Company to make its products covered by the licensed patents available to the public on reasonable terms and to provide the U.S. government such products at the lowest price.